 "If you're confident about your abilities and work ethic it's much easier to ask for a raise or promotion," says Bonneau.
 "Many women hold themselves back because they're insecure about their abilities and being 100% perfect.
 Men don't think this way, so change your thinking and rise to the challenge!"

 Negotiate without fear

-Recent studies show that women are less likely to negotiate salary when confronted with a job offer, which results in an average of half a million dollars in lost lifetime earnings.
-Based on the research of Linda Babcock and Sarah Lashever, the authors of “Women Don’t Ask,” job candidates should know what they’re worth, then negotiate for it with a tone that is true to you.
-Stay positive and don’t settle for less than you’re worth.
+Studies show that women are less likely to negotiate salary when confronted with a job offer, which can result in $650,000 - $1 million in lost lifetime earnings.
+Based on the research of Linda Babcock and Sarah Lashever, the authors of "Women Don't Ask," job candidates should know what they're worth, then negotiate for it with a tone that is true to you.
+Stay positive and don't settle for less than you're worth.

 Plan for the impact of having children

 "Many young women might struggle with clear goal-setting if they are unsure about the timeline for life choices such as getting married and having kids," notes Bonneau.
 "It's important, through times of clarity or uncertainty, that you feel confident in your trajectory to financial security."
 If you want a family and a career, the best thing to do is to start planning.
 Figure out how much time you need off work and estimate the costs of raising a child to adulthood.
 You can have a family and a career, but planning ahead will make it a whole lot easier.

 If you hope to excel in your career, you should pursue any educational opportunities that come your way, including a college degree.
 It's no secret that graduates with a bachelor's degree earn more during the course of their lifetimes versus those with only a high school diploma.
 "Begin with obtaining the best education and developing the highest skill level in your chosen line of work - whether you are a waitress in a small restaurant or CEO of an international corporation," says lawyer, author, and business development expert Cynthia Sharp.
 "Find out what it takes to play an 'A' game and play it."